strimzi/proposals/066-topic-replication-factor-change.md

 | STRIMZI_CRUISE_CONTROL_SSL_ENABLED    | Boolean | false   | Whether SSL encryption is enabled                             |
 | STRIMZI_CRUISE_CONTROL_AUTH_ENABLED   | Boolean | false   | Whether Basic authentication is enabled                       |

-With the Cluster Operator deployment, the certificate chain in PEM format and the admin user credentials for the Cruise Control REST API are automatically mounted in the Topic Operator container.
+With the Cluster Operator deployment, the certificate chain in PEM format and the admin user credentials for the Cruise Control REST API will be automatically mounted in the Topic Operator container.
-Instead, with the standalone deployment, the user has to mount the certificate chain under `/etc/tls-sidecar/cluster-ca-certs/ca.crt`, and credentials under `/etc/eto-cc-api/cruise-control.apiToAdminUsername` and `/etc/eto-cc-api/cruise-control.apiToAdminPassword`.
+Instead, with the standalone deployment, the user will have to mount: certificate chain in `/etc/tls-sidecar/cluster-ca-certs/ca.crt`, credentials in `/etc/eto-cc-api/cruise-control.apiToAdminUsername` and `/etc/eto-cc-api/cruise-control.apiToAdminPassword`.

 ### KafkaTopic CRD changes

-During the whole replicas change process the KafkaTopic remains in a ready state.
+During the whole replicas change process the KafkaTopic will remain in a ready state.
-A replicas change is executed asynchronously, and takes more than one reconciliation to complete.
+A replicas change will be executed asynchronously, taking more than one reconciliation to complete.

-A new optional KafkaTopicStatus subsection called `replicasChange` is used to update the user, and keep track of the replicas change state.
+A new optional KafkaTopicStatus subsection called `replicasChange` will be used to update the user, and keep track of the replicas change state.
-The `replicasChange` can be in a pending or ongoing `state`, and it can contains a `message` in case of failure.
+The `replicasChange` can be in a pending or ongoing `state`, and it can contain a `message` in case of failure.
 Other fields are `sessionId`, which maps to Cruise Control's `User-Task-ID`, and `targetReplicas`, which reflects the target replicas value (this may be different from .spec.replicas when the state is ongoing).

 - **Pending**: Not in Cruise Control's task queue (not yet sent or request error).